Today, lets toss around some thoughts on the difference between being “spiritual” and being “superstitious.”

 Some years ago, my roommate had a guest over to visit our apartment.
 He noticed my (then very tiny and primitive) spiritual altar, and became curious about it.
 He asked me to explain what some of the items were for.
 All I had were a few candles and a porcelain dinner plate with some tumbled stones and a smudge stick on it.
 I explained that crystals are used for grounding and centering energy during meditation, and for balancing the energy in a space, and that the smudge stick was burned to cleanse and bring consciousness into the space (or something along those lines).
 The guest asked, “are you, like, really superstitious?”
 I replied, “no, not superstitious at all, but spiritual.”

 That incident took place fairly early in my post-awakening spiritual journey, and I’m glad it came up at that time!
-I don’t recall exactly how the conversation continued, but it raised this subject in my mind, allowing me to remain conscious of that thin line between spirituality and superstition as I’ve developed along my path.
+It raised this subject in my mind, allowing me to remain conscious of that thin line between spirituality and superstition as I’ve developed along my path.
 It got me thinking more about what the difference actually is…

 Often times, along my journey since then, I’ll try a practice and find that it feels extremely authentic to me for some time, only to discover that it outlives its usefulness, or gets challenged in some way eventually.
 Have you experienced this phenomenon in which something feels so real and so true, but over time, it loses its potency for you, or you find yourself overusing it until it doesn’t even seem like a healthy dialogue with your intuition anymore?
 Sometimes, it comes in ebbs and flows, helping you to grow only at the right times.
 For example, this happens with numerology signs, like seeing 11:11.

 Early along my path, 11:11 was really speaking to me… Like to a point where it was almost “scary accurate” in turning up to guide me when I was about to make an important life decision… But after the initial excitement of discovering this spiritual tool wore off, I found myself intentionally glancing at the clock around 11AM or 11PM, hoping to see 11:11 and experience it as a sign; trying to force a meaning out of it every time I did see it.
 That was when I started to feel like it had downgraded into a sort of superstition for me, and I took a step back from it.
-Now, I have a much healthier practice that I do whenever I see 11:11, and I’ll share that in a later article, so hang tight!
+Now, I have a much healthier practice that I do whenever I see 11:11, but it had to go through a major evolution after losing it’s initial meaning.

 Spirituality VS. Superstition